-Cause of schizotypal personality disorder is unknown.
+Causes of schizotypal personality disorder (SPD) are unknown.
 Genes are thought to be involved because this condition is more common in relatives of schizophrenics.

-Schizotypal personality disorder should not be confused with schizophrenia.
-People with schizotypal personality disorder can have odd beliefs and behaviors.
-But unlike people with schizophrenia, they are not disconnected from reality and usually do not hallucinate.
+Schizotypal personality disorder (SPD) should not be confused with schizophrenia.
+People with SPD can have odd beliefs and behaviors, but unlike people with schizophrenia, they are not disconnected from reality and usually do not hallucinate.
 They also do not have delusions.

-People with schizotypal personality disorder may be very disturbed.
-For example, they may also have unusual preoccupations and fears, such as fear of being monitored by government agencies.
+People with SPD may be very disturbed.
+They may also have unusual preoccupations and fears, such as fear of being monitored by government agencies.

 More commonly, people with this disorder behave oddly and have unusual beliefs (such as aliens).
 They cling to these beliefs so strongly that they have difficulty forming and keeping close relationships.

 People with SPD may also have depression.
 A second personality disorder, such as paranoid personality disorder, is also common.

 Exams and Tests

 SPD is diagnosed based on a psychological evaluation.
 The health care provider will consider how long and how severe the person's symptoms are.

 Talk therapy is an important part of treatment.
 Social skills training can help some people cope with social situations.
 Medicines may also be a helpful addition.

 SPD is usually a long-term (chronic) illness.
 Outcome of treatment varies based on the severity of the disorder.